ssuryanarayanan/Qi-Docs/docs/Quick_Start.rst

 are supplied to the method in ‘string’ format.
-For example, to send the index for ‘now’ to read from a stream that has data indexed with a DateTime type as its index, the string could be defined in as in the following example:
+For example, to send the index for ‘now’ to read from a stream that has data indexed with a DateTime type as its index, the string could be defined as in the following example:

 ::